-Working with IWA and volunteers, we have created a map showing how the waterway network grew, then shrank over time and how today many groups are working to restore some of our waterways.
+Working with the Inland Waterways Association and volunteers we've created a map showing how the waterway network grew, then shrank over time and how today many groups are working to restore some of our waterways.

 Mileage: For each of the time phases of the map, a figure has been included for mileage.
 Please note that this figure is approximate and for illustrative purposes.

 Mapping when waterways have opened, closed and been restored is a big job.
 Many records and details of canals have been lost.

 This our first attempt to show the growth and shrinkage of the network, so we would welcome your help.
 If you spot an issue or would like to give some feedback, please email us.

 Last date edited: 12 November 2020